dparker730/dparker730/README.md

 I enjoy building practical, real-world applications with modern web and cloud technologies.

 ### 🔭 Current Projects
-- **Detcoins** – A two-way marketplace for Marines to buy and sell unit merchandise.
+- **Detcoins** – A two-sided marketplace for Marines to buy and sell unit merchandise.
    - Building on Next.js to streamine the process from vendor to customer.

- - **Sans** – Blogging — without the writer's block
+- **Sans** – An AI-integrated blogging platform.
-  - An AI-integrated blogging platform.
+   - Blogging — without the writer's block

 ### 🌱 Currently Learning
 - React & modern frontend patterns